dyagmurozdemir/dyagmurozdemir.github.io/_pages/talks.md

 I have presented my work at prestigious conferences such as CIST, WITS, WISE, SCECR, ICIS, WCBA, and INFORMS.

 ## Refereed Conference Presentations
+* Doctor + AI: Rethinking Medical Communication for the Digital Age, Conference on Health IT and Analytics (CHITA), May, 2026, Washington, D.C.
+* Is Generative AI Anchoring a Blessing or a Curse?, Statistical Challenges in Electronic Commerce Research (SCECR), June, 2025, Paphos, Cyprus.
+* Doctor + AI: Rethinking Medical Communication for the Digital Age, Statistical Challenges in Electronic Commerce Research (SCECR), June, 2025, Paphos, Cyprus.
 * The Axiomatic Characterization of Novelty, Workshop on Information Technologies and Systems (WITS), December, 2024, Bangkok, Thailand
 *	What People Think of Machines as Doctors: Unveiling the Value of Gen-AI for e-Health, Workshop on Information Systems and Economics (WISE), December, 2024, Bangkok, Thailand
 * What People Think of Machines as Doctors: Unveiling the Value of Gen-AI for e-Health, Statistical Challenges in Electronic Commerce Research (SCECR), June, 2024, Lisbon, Portugal